We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 BetterHelp reviews a person’s completed questionnaire and then pairs them with an appropriate counselor.
 This process may take up to a few days.

-Once the company pairs a person with a therapist, that person gains access to a private chatroom, where they can communicate with their counselor.
-People can schedule live messaging, phone, or video sessions through this chatroom.
+Once the company matches a person with a therapist, that person gains access to a private chat room, where they can communicate with their counselor.
+People can schedule live messaging, phone, or video sessions through this chat room.

 BetterHelp has a large network of qualified therapists.
 The company claims it ensures that all its therapists are fully trained, licensed, experienced, and accredited and that they have a master’s or doctoral degree in their chosen field.

 BetterHelp asks all therapist applicants to verify their identity and provide license documentation.
 The company then cross-references this information with the therapist’s state licensing board.
 After BetterHelp verifies this information, the applicants must complete a graded case study and a video interview.

 BetterHelp states that this thorough process means that the company only accepts 20% of applicants.

 The company uses multiple layers of encryption to safeguard user data, with one layer for general browsing and a second, added layer for subscribers and their counselors.

 The company does not share data with insurance companies, and counselors follow all local and federal privacy guidelines, including HIPAA.

 At the time of publication, the BBB gives BetterHelp an A grade, and the average customer rating is 4.1 out of five stars, based on 374 reviews.